-Relâche has completed two seasons in residence at the Penn Museum in our home base, Philadelphia.
+Relâche has completed three seasons in residence at the Penn Museum in our home base, Philadelphia.
 The 3-part series “New Sounds and Cinema” featured music commissioned by Relâche plus vintage silent films with live accompaniment.
 Here is a link to a review of our performance, “Scott’s Twilight and Hitchcock’s Lodger.”

 Relache’s first Dina Wind concert featured composer Ryan Olivier’s score plus his projections of images drawn from the art of the late Dina Wind, a Philadelphia artist and philanthropist.
 Relache continued its interest in collaborations based an art, such as the Barnes performances- improvisations inspired by Cezanne, and for the Philadelphia Museum of Art’s Allora and Calzadilla show.

 Other big projects which we have presented in Philadelphia and elsewhere and which we include in our touring repertoire:

 Music: Kyle Gann – The Planets (10 movements)